haztecaso/spanish-nif/docs/contributing.md

-So you've started using `spanish_nif` and want to show your gratitude to the project, depending on your programming skills there are different ways to do so.
+So you've started using `spanish-nif` and want to show your gratitude to the project, depending on your programming skills there are different ways to do so.